 Nat Friedman is visiting top GitHub contribution country Nigeria to interact with developers.

 Nat friedman, GitHub CEO and Microsoft Corporate Vice President in March announced he was heading to Nigeria and Ghana in a tweet.
-He shared “I’m going to Nigeria and Ghana for the first time later this year, and I’m interested in meeting local developers and entrepreneurs and learning about how GitHub can be of service.”
+He shared “I’m going to Nigeria and Ghana for the first time later this year, and I’m interested in meeting local developers and entrepreneurs and learning about how GitHub can be of service.

-This week Nat has been spending time with the open source developer community in Nigeria.
-Meeting with developers of different ecosystems.
-Listening to the work they do and how they use developer tools and the GitHub platform.
 He met GitHub campus experts and developers at an open source Mixer at the Microsoft Nigeria office.
 He’s also visited and spent time with developers of tech companies and co-creation hubs such as Andela, Paystack, CC hub, etc.

 Nat had shared that Microsoft is broadening its horizons as a developer-centric company.
 That’s by rallying behind technologies like Linux, Git, node and Kubernetes.
 Microsoft, he says is remodeling its engineering culture after the example of open source projects.
 For the GitHub CEO and his visiting team, listening and learning from developers in the African tech space will allow them serve better.